Your blood, bone marrow and cancer drugs

 Some people worry they may get an infection from a blood transfusion.
 All blood is now very carefully screened before it is used.
 The chances of getting an infection from a transfusion are tiny.

 Erythropoietin (or EPO) is a natural growth factor made by the kidneys.
 It encourages the bone marrow to make more red blood cells.
 In certain circumstances, EPO may help you to feel less tired and breathless.
 EPO can be made in the laboratory in larger amounts than we make naturally in our bodies.
-Its names include epoetin (Eprex, NeoRecormon) and darbepoetin (Aranesp).
+Its names include epoetin alfa, beta, theta and zeta (Eprex, NeoRecormon) and darbepoetin alfa (Aranesp).

-The National Institute for Health and Clinical Excellence (NICE) recommends that if people have anaemia related to their cancer treatment they should only have EPO if they can’t have blood transfusions.
-NICE say that women with ovarian cancer who have had chemotherapy with platinum drugs, such as carboplatin or cisplatin, can also have EPO if necessary.
+The National Institute for Health and Care Excellence (NICE) says that women with ovarian cancer who have had chemotherapy with platinum drugs such as carboplatin or cisplatin can have EPO.
+NICE also says EPO can be used in people with other cancers who have severe anaemia due to cancer treatment but can't be given blood transfusions.
 They decided this because the evidence from research suggests that it is only these groups who are likely to benefit from this type of treatment.

 You have EPO as an injection just under the skin (subcutaneous injection).
 How often you have the injection depends on your situation and level of anaemia.
 You may have it 3 times a week, once a week or every 3 weeks.